FryerTuck/anon/README.md

 ![Imgur](https://i.imgur.com/B2uW2ZU.png)

+What this really means is that you can create (or copy+paste) website templates from anywhere and they will work as expected.

 Every folder in your web-root can potentially be a "stem"; botanically - stems grow from "root"; this simply means that you have a folder in the web-root of your server and inside it a file named `pack.inf`.